-Today’s forward-thinking businesses are constantly looking for ways to improve.
+Today’s forward-thinking businesses, embracing the benefits of our Post Graduate Program in Lean Six Sigma, are constantly looking for ways to improve.
 That’s a prudent strategy, given our current commercial atmosphere of increased competition and economic uncertainty.
 Only companies that evolve and quickly solve problems will flourish and last.

-The DMAIC model is a valuable resource that helps businesses improve performance while dealing quickly with issues.
+The DMAIC model is a valuable resource that, when coupled with expertise from our Post Graduate Program in Lean Six Sigma, helps businesses improve performance while dealing quickly with issues.
 This article explains DMAIC processes, DMAIC models, DMAIC phases, and the impact of DMAIC.

 So, what’s DMAIC, anyway?